Jim Nichols calls himself a corn and wind farmer.

 The Nature Conservancy paper does not endorse nuclear power expansion.
 Rob McDonald, one of the report's authors, says Alexander quoted it for "rhetorical uses.”
 McDonald wrote in a blog that "the energy sprawl paper does not mean that the Nature Conservancy is somehow against renewable energy generation.
 [It] simply shows that renewable energy production has the potential to take a significant amount of space, particularly biofuel production.”

+Local effort.
 Facing a complicated road to expansion, is it still possible that local landowners will be able to reap the benefits of wind energy?
 A lot rides on the answer, which may come with smaller community-based projects.

 "Smaller projects can quite often find the sweet spot in the transmission system,” says Roger Johnson, National Farmers Union (NFU) president and former North Dakota agriculture commissioner.
 NFU is particularly interested in OwnEnergy, a company